-The adoption of the above new and amended standards did not have any significant effect on the financial performance or position of the Group and of the Company.
+The initial adoption of abovementioned pronouncements did not have any material impact to the financial statements of the Group and the Company.

 2.3 Standard issued but not yet effective

 The new and amendments to MFRSs and IC Interpretation that are issued but not yet effective up to the date of issuance of the Group's and the Company's financial statements are disclosed below.
 The Group and the Company intend to adopt these standards, if applicable, when they become effective.